Need to talk? Call 1800 882 436.

 • You don’t need to use antiseptics or special creams.

-• Dry the area around the stump carefully.
-You can pat it dry gently with a towel or soft cloth.
+• Dry the area around the stump carefully — you can pat it dry gently with a towel or soft cloth.

 • Allow the area time to air dry if the weather is not too cold.

-Don’t cover the cord with the nappy.
-This will allow it to dry out in the air.
+The stump needs to dry out in the air.
+So, don’t cover your baby’s umbilical cord stump with their nappy.
 If your baby’s nappy covers the stump, simply fold it over at the top, so it sits below your baby’s belly button area.
-There is no need to cover the cord stump with adhesive plasters or bandages, as this stops airflow around the stump.

 Your baby’s belly button should heal completely in a few days.
-It’s normal for it to bleed or ooze a little after the cord falls off.
-If there is continuous stickiness or discharge, it may be infected and you should show your doctor or child health nurse.
+It’s normal for it to bleed or ooze a little after the cord stump falls off.

 Signs of an infection of the belly button may include:

-• swelling
+• swelling of the area

-• stickiness
+• stickiness or a cloudy ooze

 • a bad smell